knative/docs/docs/getting-started/function-triggers.md

 and respond to HTTP requests.
 Now, let's create a new function that can respond to CloudEvents that are sent by Knative Eventing resources.

-In this tutorial, you will create a simple Knative event source to generate CloudEvents, as well as other Knative Eventing resources.
+In this section, you will create a simple Knative event source to generate CloudEvents, as well as other Knative Eventing resources.
 You'll learn more about Knative Eventing [later on in this tutorial](./getting-started-eventing.md).